great-expectations/great_expectations/docs/deployment_patterns/how_to_use_great_expectations_in_databricks.md

 ```

 Then we test our syntax using `test_yaml_config`
-#### TODO: retrieve this code from databricks_deployment_patterns.py, substituting the data_asset_name
+#### TODO: retrieve this code from databricks_deployment_patterns.py
 ```python
 my_checkpoint = context.test_yaml_config(yaml_config=yaml_config)
 ```

-If all is well, we add the checkpoint:
+If all is well, we add the Checkpoint:
-#### TODO: retrieve this code from databricks_deployment_patterns.py, substituting the data_asset_name
+#### TODO: retrieve this code from databricks_deployment_patterns.py
 ```python
 context.add_checkpoint(**yaml.load(yaml_config))
 ```

-Finally we run it with a validation defined using the batch request containing a reference to our dataframe and our expectation suite name:
+Finally we run it with a validation defined using the batch request containing a reference to our dataframe and our Expectation Suite name:
-#### TODO: retrieve this code from databricks_deployment_patterns.py, substituting the data_asset_name
+#### TODO: retrieve this code from databricks_deployment_patterns.py
 ```python
 context.run_checkpoint(
     checkpoint_name=my_checkpoint_name,